breatheco-de/content/src/content/lesson/intro-to-4geeks.md

 We are about to change the way you learn, the way you approach life, the way you sell yourself (therefore see yourself), we are tearing down old misconceptions about yourself, others and your professional life.

-### We are here to tear down the 💻 3 Walls Towards Code
+### We are here to tear down the 💻 3 walls towards code

 During the past years we have identified specific reasons that cause students to stop trying to be a developer or fail to complete the course or get a job.